Albert II (monkey)

 On June 14, 1949, V-2 launch No. 47 at Holloman Air Force Base in New Mexico carried Albert II to become the first primate and first mammal in space.

-Albert II was a male rhesus macaque monkey who was the first primate and first mammal to travel to outer space.
-He flew from Holloman Air Force Base in New Mexico, United States, to an altitude of 83 miles (134 km) aboard a U.S. V-2 sounding rocket on June 14, 1949.
+Albert II was a male rhesus macaque monkey who was the first mammal and first primate to travel to outer space.
+He flew from Holloman Air Force Base in New Mexico, United States, to an altitude of 83 miles (134 km) aboard Blossom No. 4B, a U.S. V-2 sounding rocket on June 14, 1949.
 Albert died upon landing after a parachute failure caused his capsule to strike the ground at high speed.
 Albert's respiratory and cardiological data were recorded up to the moment of impact.

-Albert II's flight, run by the Alamogordo Guided Missile Test Base and organized with the help of Holloman Air Force Base, followed the likely preflight death of Albert I before a 39 mi high mesospheric flight aboard a V-2 rocket on June 11, 1948.
-The capsule was redesigned in-between flights to enlarge the cramped quarters experienced by Albert I.

 Background

 Animals were launched into space in order to test the survivability of spaceflight, before human spaceflights were attempted.
-Before Albert II, the only previous known living beings in space were fruit flies, launched by the United States in a V-2 rocket suborbital flight on February 20, 1947.
+Before Albert II, the only previous known living beings in space were fruit flies, launched by the United States in Blossom 1, a V-2 rocket suborbital flight on February 20, 1947.
 The flies were recovered alive.

-Albert I was a nine-pound monkey who was anesthetized and placed inside the rocket's crew capsule in the nose of the V-2 rocket.
-The flight did not reach outer space.
+Albert I was a nine-pound monkey who was anesthetized and placed inside a capsule in the nose of Blossom No. 3, a V-2 rocket flight on June 11, 1948.
+The rocket reached 39 mi on a high mesospheric flight and did not reach outer space.
+Following the likely preflight death of Albert I, the capsule was redesigned to enlarge the cramped quarters.

-Albert's spaceflight
+Albert II's spaceflight

+Albert II's flight was run by the Alamogordo Guided Missile Test Base and organized with the help of Holloman Air Force Base.
 Albert was launched into space on June 14, 1949, aboard a V-2 rocket from White Sands, New Mexico.
 He was connected to equipment that successfully monitored his heartrate and other vitals.
-The flight reached an altitude of approximately 83 miles (134 kilometers), past the Kármán line, 100km of altitude generally accepted as the boundary of space.
+The flight reached an altitude of approximately 83 miles (134 kilometers), past the Kármán line, 100 km of altitude generally accepted as the boundary of space.
 Three minutes after the launch, the space capsule disconnected from the booster, preparing for Albert's descent.
 Upon re-entry, the ship's parachute failed and Albert II was killed on impact.
 His crash-landing, occurring approximately six minutes after launch, left a 10-foot crater in the ground.

-The flight provided useful data for scientists to prepare for human spaceflight, as though the ship's parachute had failed, the vitals data had been successfully transmitted back to ground control on Earth.
+The flight provided useful data for scientists to prepare for human spaceflight, as although the ship's parachute had failed, the vitals data had been successfully transmitted back to ground control on Earth.
 David Simons, the United States Air Force project officer for V-2 animal studies stated that Albert’s heart rate was “clearly disturbed” by g-forces.